top of page

 Another example of a meditative experience for me is the beach.
 As the ocean is so soothing, and there is nothing more healing for me than the ocean, and the sound of the waves.
 The sheer sound of the waves crashing are meditative in their own way.

 When I began this journey, the meetings weren't about meditation.
-In the beginning, it was all about how can I best understand, and cope with the estranged and painful relationship with my adult children.
+In the beginning, it was all about how can I best understand, and cope with the estranged, painful and complicated relationship with my adult children.
 I was told that there are other people in the meetings that may share a similar experience with their kids.
 And there were.
 So it slowly expanded into attending meetings to learn things about myself.
 When I started on this path, I had no idea about the wild ride ahead in the coming year!

 Meditation was something I never saw coming.
 Learning to embrace this was not anything I had planned on.
 I was not a meditation type girl.
 Or so I thought!
 Mainly because I didn't understand what it was.
 In the first six months or so, I was unsure if I was even doing it correctly.
 But as time went on and my attendance in the meetings increased, I found the regularity of my meditation practice has provided me with a feeling of well being.
 It helps with everyday things, like dealing with traffic, frustrating people, relationships, and forgiveness of self and others.
 It even provides more clarity for sorting out my own life.
 I can see my future can only be healthier and made better with the mindful meditation practice that I now hold dear to me and am very committed to practicing always.
 I truly feel the calm and inner balance improving in my core, and that is definitley due to this practice!